gmarty/pluto99/README.md

 With regards to the original terms, the following changes have been applied:

-- Convert phi from degrees to radians
+- Converted phi from degrees to radians
-- Multiple Nu by 1,000 for consistency with the vsop87 theory
+- Multiplied `Nu` by 1,000 for consistency with the VSOP87 theory

 # "So-called"?